AutoDash/AutoDash/README.md

 e.g. `./run --config custom_configs/smallcorgi_exporter.yml`

-The following base configurations are specified
+The following base configurations are specified:
 | Configuration  | Description |
 | --- | --- |
 | backup_firebase_locally.yml  | Will copy the contents from the metadata storage in firebase so they can be modified locally.
 This is especially useful if you don't have write access to the firebase but want to add your own videos  |